Norma Redpath

-Norma Redpath (20 November 1928 – 12 January 2013) was a prominent Australian sculptor, who worked in Italy and Melbourne.
+Norma Redpath (20 November 1928 – 12 January 2013) was an Australian sculptor who worked in Italy and Melbourne.

 Early life and education

 Norma Redpath was born on 20 November 1928.

 She studied painting from 1942 to 1948 (with a long break due to illness) at the Swinburne Technical College in Hawthorn, and from 1949 to 1951 sculpture at the Royal Melbourne Institute of Technology, both in Melbourne.
 Her studies there were largely self-directed, as she found no contemporary sculpture of interest to her in Australia.